realm/realm-kotlin/README.md

 The Realm Kotlin SDK is GA.

-Documentation can be found [here](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/).
+Documentation can be found in the [docs/](docs/README.md) dir.

 Sample projects can be found [here](https://github.com/realm/realm-kotlin-samples).

 If you are upgrading from a previous beta release of Realm Kotlin, please see the [CHANGELOG](CHANGELOG.md) for the full list of changes.

-If you are migrating from [Realm Java](https://github.com/realm/realm-java), please see the [Migration Guide](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/migrate-from-java-sdk-to-kotlin-sdk/).
+If you are migrating from [Realm Java](https://github.com/realm/realm-java), please see the Migration Guide in the realm-java repo.

 # Usage